 I can not finish this without acknowledging the help and patience of my wife Milagos Santiago.
-She did most of the editing for this booklet, provided a different point of view of historical evidence and was instrumental in how much I enjoy volunteering at the fort.
+She did most of the editing, took many of the photos used in this booklet, provided a different point of view of historical evidence and was instrumental in how much I enjoy volunteering at the Castillo de San Marcos.
 To her and the others I say "Gracias".